 And one of the common memes that was repeated was that ISIS was concerned with controlling territory whereas Al Qaeda is not.
 This is false.
-Al Qaeda has a different strategy for doing so, but they are building Islamic emirates right now as we sit here in several countries, including Yemen.
+Al Qaeda has a different strategy for doing so, but they are building Islamic emirates right now as we sit here in sev-